kcns008/katacoda-scenarios/cli/step2.md

-first see where your terminal is currently navigated to,

-`pwd`{{execute}}

- and to create the script using vim:
+To create the script using vim:

 `vim my_first_script.sh`{{execute}}